Ségur tops and dresses from Cozy Little World: a summer best-of!

 In the seamstress's basket

-To sew Ségur (no matter your version) you will need:
+To sew Ségur (regardless of your version) you will need:

-- a flowing fabric such as viscose, a pretty cotton poplin, a cotton lawn, a double gauze, ...
+- a fluid fabric like viscose, a pretty cotton poplin, a cotton lawn, a double gauze, ...

 - lining fabric to make a facing which you can also make in the same fabric